NehaChoudhary6/FinalYear-Project-YOLOV11-/README.md

 Each group member trained and tested a different YOLO version:

-Sneha Das - YOLOv8
+Sneha Das - YOLOv8,
-Amanpreet Kaur - YOLOv9
+Amanpreet Kaur - YOLOv9,
-Dhanesh Dadheech - YOLOv7
+Dhanesh Dadheech - YOLOv7,
-Chetna Saraf - YOLOv5
+Chetna Saraf - YOLOv5,

 We compared all models to determine which one achieves the best accuracy.
 The best-performing model will be finalized for our project. 🎯

 **Tools & Technologies 🛠️**

-Google Colab (A100 GPU)
+Google Colab (A100 GPU),
-PyCharm (Community Edition)
+PyCharm (Community Edition),
-Roboflow (Dataset)
+Roboflow (Dataset),
-OpenCV, YOLO, PyTorch, Ultralytics,albumentations Results & Conclusion 🏆
+OpenCV, YOLO, PyTorch, Ultralytics,albumentations, Results & Conclusion 🏆

 🔗 References